1`

 Hyacinths in my organic flower garden.

 If you’re new to organic gardening, you should make a plan for your vegetable garden or flower garden before you buy any plants.
-Planting haphazardly, whether vegetables, fruit, perennial flowers or annuals, is strictly a hit or miss proposition.
+Planting haphazardly, whether vegetables, fruit, perennial flowers, or annuals, is strictly a hit-or-miss proposition.
 You might get lucky, but more likely than not, you’ll lose a lot of plants and give up in frustration.

-Make a garden plan
+How to make a garden plan

 You should think about: